FSharpBristol/FSharpTurtleTutorial/README.md

 ## Setup

-Needs the .Net Core 1.0.4 runtime installed locally.
+Needs the .NET Core 2.1 SDK installed locally.

-If you don't already have this installed run the .NET Core SDK Installer (contains .NET Core 1.0.4 and 1.1.1) from here: https://www.microsoft.com/net/download/core
+If you don't already have this installed click "Download .NET Core SDK" here: https://www.microsoft.com/net/download/core

 You'll also need Visual Studio Code, Ionide and the Visual F# Tools.

-[Go here](http://fsharp.org/use/windows/) and follow "Options 2: Install Visual Studio Code" then "Option 3: Install the free F# compiler and tools alone"
+[Go here](http://fsharp.org/use/windows/) and follow "Options 2: Install Visual Studio Code", then "Option 4: Install the Visual Studio 2017 Build Tools".

 ## Starting the Workshop

-Firstly run `dotnet restore` and `dotnet build` in the "Exercise" folder
+Firstly run `dotnet restore` and `dotnet build` in the root folder

 Then open the root folder in Visual Studio Code (e.g: `C:\Git\FSharpTurtleTutorial`).
 If you installed Ionide from the Setup section you will have syntax highlighting of the ".fs" files, you will also be able to execute lines of the file using F# Interactive directly from VS Code (Select the lines and press Alt+Enter)